csev/dj4e/assn/dj4e_load.md

 In this assignment you will temporarily step away from building the applications and develop a data model from a file of un-normalized data and then build a script to load data in to that model.
+It is qite common to build a web site and then need to pre-load it with data from a file or API.

 The data is a simplified extraction of the <a href="https://whc.unesco.org/en/list/" tatget="_blank">UNESCO World Heritage Sites</a> registry.